Saving money is important for a whole host of reasons.

 You can then use a mix of short-term strategies (like spending less every time you go to the supermarket) and long-term moves (like paying down debt and buying higher quality goods).

-One easy way to manage your spending and saving is to sign up for a SoFi Money® cash management account.
+One easy way to manage your spending and saving is to sign up for a checking and savings account with SoFi.

-With SoFi Money, you can easily see your weekly spending on your dashboard in the app, which can help you stay on top of what you are spending and make sure you are on track with your budget.
+With SoFi Checking and Savings, you can easily see your weekly spending on your dashboard in the app, which can help you stay on top of what you are spending and make sure you are on track with your budget.

-SoFi Money also offers a Vaults feature, which allows you to separate your spending from your savings (and even create different Vaults for different goals), while still earning competitive interest on all your money.
+SoFi Checking and Savings also offers a Vaults feature, which allows you to separate your spending from your savings (and even create different Vaults for different goals), while still earning competitive interest on all your money.

 Vaults also allow you to set up recurring, automatic deposits.